-The Home Office has developed new PSHE education lesson plans, one for KS3 and one for KS4, they take an interactive approach using young people's real-life stories and are free to download from the PSHE Association here.
+The Home Office has developed new PSHE education lesson plans (one for key stage three, and one for key stage four) that cover educating young people about the dangers of social media, the impact carrying a knife could have on their future and how they can develop strategies to resist peer influence.
+The lessons take an interactive approach using young people's real-life stories, and they are free to download from the PSHE Association's website here.

-The two lessons aim to help students to:
+The two lessons aim to help students to do the following:

 - Recognise and evaluate the risks of carrying a knife

 - Develop strategies to manage peer influence to carry a knife

 - Explore how young people can choose to live knife-free and achieve their potential.

 Accompanying teacher guidance will help teachers to plan the lessons into the PSHE curriculum, which provides an ideal context for this learning, as the subject develops knowledge and understanding of key concepts such as risk, identity and power, and skills relating to decision-making and managing peer influence.
 These lessons are, therefore, best suited for delivery alongside topics exploring personal safety or gang crime.